flofriday/TU_Wien_Addressbook/README.md

 #### STEP 1: Create a session and collect the AuthState
 First start with a `GET` request to `https://tiss.tuwien.ac.at/admin/authentifizierung`.
-The server will answer with 302 (Redirect).
+The server will answer with the status 302 (Redirect).
 Now you follow multiple redirects (like 5 or 6) until the server finally answers with 200 (OK).

 Now parse the URL on which you finally landed on, because in the URL should be a query parameter called `AuthState` which we need to save for the next request.

 #### STEP 2: Get the first login cookie and parsing HTML
-Now, we need to make a `POST` request to `https://idp.zid.tuwien.ac.at/simplesaml/module.php/core/loginuserpass.php`.
+Next, we need to make a `POST` request to `https://idp.zid.tuwien.ac.at/simplesaml/module.php/core/loginuserpass.php`.

 The data we send with that request is form-encoded and there are the following